 Data can also help educators at every level develop courses of study that are effective and aligned with the student body’s broader educational needs.

-Also Read: 20 Best Online Coding Camp For Kids
+Also Read: 20 Best Online Coding Camps For Kids

 Entertainment has always been about giving people what they want.
 In a world where franchises are constantly in sequels, prequels, and reboots, fan service has never been so well catered to.
-Big Data allows entertainment companies to take a very detailed look at their audience’s wants.
+Big Data allows entertainment companies to look at their audience’s wants.

 This helps save time and money for content-producing companies by focusing effort on activities that produce the best outcomes.
 On the consumer end, it means audiences get more of what they want.
 We already live in a hyper-personalized world of content consumption.

 Long gone are the days when viewers were beholden to the cable schedule.
 With streaming, people can see what they want when they want to see it.
 Data can further personalize entertainment by giving people extremely customized recommendations based on their previous history.

 If you’ve ever enjoyed a Spotify playlist or been thrilled by a movie recommended by Netlfix, you can thank data processing and implementation for the experience.